SeldonIO/MLServer/docs/examples/streaming/README.md

 - distributed workers are not supported (i.e., the `parallel_workers` setting should be set to `0`)
 - `gzip` middleware is not supported for REST (i.e., `gzip_enabled` setting should be set to `false`)
-- metrics endpoint is not available (i.e. `metrics_endpoint` are also disabled for streaming for gRPC)
+- metrics endpoint is not available (i.e. `metrics_endpoint` is also disabled for streaming for gRPC)

 #### model-settings.json